Angel investment: what it is and how to find investors

 What is angel investment?

-Angel investors use their own money and make decisions quickly.
-They often move faster than banks or venture capital firms.
-Government programs like the Venture Capital Catalyst Initiative help increase funding for new businesses.
-This can give your business the financial head start it needs to grow.
+Angel investors use their own money and decide quickly, often faster than banks or venture capital firms.
+In Canada, government programs like the Venture Capital Catalyst Initiative help increase early-stage funding by complementing other measures designed to increase the availability of capital for growing startups.

 Who are angel investors?